Tokyo Disney Resort Tickets & Extras Explained (Simply)

 You can buy them from third-party resellers like Klook and Get Your Guide.
 Both of these are super legit and charge the same price as Disney for tickets to Disneyland and DisneySea.

-It used to be less convenient to buy tickets from a third party as you had to wait until you got into the park to load your tickets to the Tokyo Disney App, but this is no longer the case.
+It used to be less convenient to buy tickets from a third party as you had to wait until you got into the park to load your tickets to the Tokyo Disney App, but this is no longer the case (see our guide to using Tokyo Disney Premier Access for more details on how to get third party tickets onto the Disney App).

 They also play well with all foreign credit cards which isn’t always the case with buying tickets via the Tokyo Disney App and website.